 Here are a few of them:

 I could go on, but you get the idea.
 Despite these contradictions, I saw some interesting trends.
 First of all, a great many of the respondents said that, in training and performance, the personality and background of any individual dog were more important factors than sex.
 Given the disparate opinions summarized above, this is a satisfying and logical statement.
-Looking back at the dogs in my own life, the two I am most apt to label “stubborn” were a male … and a female.
-The two who most fit the description “biddable” were a male … and a female.
-And the two I would call “quickest to learn” were—you guessed it—a male and a female.
+Looking back at the dogs in my own life, the two I am most apt to label “stubborn” were a male … and a female dog.
+The two who most fit the description “biddable” were a male … and a female dog.
+And the two I would call “quickest to learn” were—you guessed it—a male and a female dog.

 Other consistencies in the responses lead to compelling questions in their own right.
-Many of the answers expressed the belief that males mature more slowly than females, describing young male dogs as “goofy,” “slow to mature” and “less focused than females” in their adolescence.
+Many of the answers expressed the belief that male dogs mature more slowly than female dogs, describing young male dogs as “goofy,” “slow to mature” and “less focused than female dogs” in their adolescence.
 This is an especially interesting observation given that in our own species, girls are known to mature faster than boys.
 I couldn’t find any veterinarians who knew if this was also true for female dogs, but it doesn’t seem unreasonable.

-Another contrast drawn between males and females was that male dogs perform better in certain types of competition.
+Another contrast drawn between males and female dogs was that male dogs perform better in certain types of competition.
 From herding to Schutzhund to retrieving, whether we like it or not, they dominate the winner’s box.
-Based on their names, 12 of 15 winners of the last 15 years of International Sheepdog Trials were male and two were female (one could have been either).
+Based on their names, 12 of 15 winners of the last 15 years of International Sheepdog Trials were male and two were female dog (one could have been either).
 Since 1990, 19 dogs have won the U.S. National Open Retriever Championships.
-Sixteen were male, two were female, and one is still “unknown” (to me that is; I’m sure someone knows!).
+Sixteen were male dogs, two were female dogs, and one is still “unknown” (to me that is; I’m sure someone knows!).
 This trend is replicable in many of the highly competitive performance sports, especially those that involve large sums of money.

 It is challenging to tease out why that might be true.
 One logical explanation has nothing to do with the ability or competitiveness of either sex.
-Dog-related sports like herding and retrieving involve a lot of money, and in almost all of them, intact, potentially breeding males and females compete, never neutered or spayed animals.
-(This raises a complication not addressed in the original question—when we say males, are we talking intact breeding males, or neutered males?
+Dog-related sports like herding and retrieving involve a lot of money, and in almost all of them, intact, potentially breeding male dogs and female dogs compete, never neutered or spayed animals.
+(This raises a complication not addressed in the original question—when we say male dogs, are we talking intact breeding males, or neutered male dogs?
 Given that there is so little real data on the question of gender, we’ll have to leave this aspect aside for now, but it is important to acknowledge that intact versus neutered could be an important factor.)

 Another explanation is that there is indeed something about a male dog that makes him more competitive under pressure.
 Testosterone is a powerful drug, and we know it has broad-ranging effects on assertive and aggressive behavior in species as different as rhesus macaque monkeys and mallard ducks (not to mention traders on the stock market, who are more successful if they have longer ring fingers than middle fingers—which is believed to correlate with the production of male hormones in utero.
 No kidding.)